oeminaga/PlexusNet/README.md

 #if you want to load a PlexusNet model:

-from PlexusNet.architecture import LoadModel<br />
+from plexusnet.architecture import LoadModel<br />
 model=LoadModel("your_model.h5")<br />
 model.predict(X)<br />